FilipNest/biography/readme.md

 ## Demo site

-An instance is running on `biography.filipnest.com` but that's just for testing.
-There'll probably be bugs.
+An instance is running on http://biography.filipnest.com but that's just for testing.
+This is not something you should use in this state.
+It's a doodle.